FISHING & WILDLIFE

 Remember that most of the fishing in the area is catch-and-release, with a two-fish limit in some areas.
 Each area is unique, so be sure to pick up a Utah Fishing Proclamation & Information to get the skinny on regulations in specific areas.
 Proclamations are available at many fly-fishing shops, or you can download one at www.wildlife.utah.gov/proclamations.
 A Utah State Fishing License is required for anglers over 12 years of age, and can be found at any good fishing or sporting goods store, as well as some grocery or convenience stores.

 With a wide array of wildlife, Utah guarantees a hunter’s paradise.
-From deer, elk, antelope to ducks, geese, turkeys and rabbits, its clear hunting is a big deal.
+From deer, elk, and antelope to ducks, geese, turkeys and rabbits, its clear hunting is a big deal.
 Hunting season varies throughout the year.
 Information is given in January for big game hunting and then in August for small game hunting.
 To hunt in Utah, resident and non-resident permits are needed.
 To get a license, contact the Utah Division of Wildlife Resources.

 Utah Division of Wildlife Resources (1-800-662-DEER / www.wildlife.utah.gov)